Students love this memorable area of a triangle foldable activity for student interactive notebooks.

 Size options

-The second option size is smaller and made for smaller sized composition notebooks that many teachers use for interactive student notebooks.
+Option 2 size is smaller and made for smaller-sized composition notebooks that many teachers use for interactive student notebooks.